How do I report to the college about possibly being affected by COVID-19?

 Yes!
 Installment plans are available to help make college more affordable!

-Will residence halls be closed?
+Will residence halls be open?

 Residence halls will be available only to student athletes and fine arts majors.